MiSTer-devel/Hardware_MiSTer/README.md

 I suggest to use [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=43024) as PCB manufacturer.
 They give very cheap price - 5USD for 10 pieces of the same board.
 They allow to choose the color of PCB and thickness.
 Manufacturing is pretty fast - 2-3 days usually.
 I like them also for delivery price to my country.

+Another suggested PCB manufacturer is OSHPark.
+Here is the [direct link](https://oshpark.com/profiles/MiSTer) where you can order the boards by simple click.
+Prices are higher, but might be suitable for those living in US.
+They provide a free worldwide delivery.
+Probably I/O board is too pricey on OSHPark, but most important SDRAM board is pretty cheap.
+They provide 3 pieces of the same board (not 10!).

 ### Options for PCB ordering:
 * Board type: Single pieces
 * Different Design in Panel: 1